Scrivito/scrivito_space_widget/README.md

 # ScrivitoSpaceWidget

-A Scrivito widget to add a adjustable space between two widgets.
+A Scrivito widget for adding an adjustable amount space between two widgets.

 ## Installation

-Add this line to your application's `Gemfile`:
+Add this line to your application's Gemfile:

     gem 'scrivito_space_widget'